solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 ### If the system properly handles dates, characters and money, it has good quality.

 I have been talking about it every now and then for quite some time.
 It seems to hold true in the world of professional software development where I work as years pass by.
-Most of the real world systems handle characters and dates in some fashion, even if money is not involved and even getting these two right is a major challenge.
+Most of the real world systems handle characters and dates in some fashion, and getting these two right is a major challenge even if money is not involved.

 This post examines the difficulties of these three aspects through some examples to shed some light into why it's actually quite difficult.
 I believe I have never seen a software system of non-trivial size which got all these right.